 Use images in your tweets

-Did you know that Twitter gets 2⨉ the engagement rate when adding a image into your tweet?
+Did you know that Twitter gets 2⨉ the engagement rate when adding an image into your tweet?
 A lot of people who use this social media platform don’t realise just how important using images within your tweet actually is.
 It’s not just about the image though – when seeing a tweet that has an image attached, it automatically diverts your attention as it becomes slightly more interesting.
 This now means the tweet is worth reading!
 It’s exciting!

 Sharing others’ work

 Twitter allows you to share other people’s tweets – this is called retweeting.
 The purpose of this is to share among your fellow community what other businesses are up to.
-This is great for businesses: the more other users retweet, the more attraction they get.
+This is great for businesses: the more other user’s retweet, the more attraction they get.
 This grabs attention for your blogs for the simple reason that if you share other people’s work, then there’s a high chance of them sharing yours.
 This means there are now more people reading your blogs!
 It makes a huge difference.